vault27/Foundation/ethernet.md

 The FCS provides error detection only.
 Error recovery must be performed through separate means.
 Ethernet, for example, specifies that a damaged frame should be discarded and does not specify any action to cause the frame to be retransmitted.
 Other protocols, notably the Transmission Control Protocol (TCP), can notice the data loss and initiate retransmission and error recovery.

 ## Jumbo frames

+Jumbo frames are Ethernet frames with more than 1500 bytes of payload, the limit set by the IEEE 802.3 standard.
+The payload limit for jumbo frames is variable: while 9000 bytes is the most commonly used

 ## Pause frames